thaljef/Dist-Zilla-Plugin-Pinto-Add/README.md

 # VERSION

-version 0.030
+version 0.033

 # SYNOPSIS

     # In your dist.ini
     [Pinto::Add]
-    root   = http://pinto.my-host         ; at lease one root is required author = YOU                          ; optional. defaults to username
+    root      = http://pinto.my-host      ; at lease one root is required author    = YOU                       ; optional. defaults to username norecurse = 1                         ; optional. defaults to 0

     # Then run the release command
     dzil release